The ROOT House

 A lot of thought and time were put into how we could make everything as welcoming and comfortable as our budget would allow, and guest’s compliments to such were our greatest encouragement to keep it all going.
 So we did.

 The past few years have brought some amazing Root Design projects, bucket-list adventures, and difficult losses.
 Loss, being one of the greatest teachers, has a way of breaking you down and breaking you open and breaking you free from self imposed constraints that may be holding you back from pursuing a dream stirring in you.
 For us, part of the dream, was to come back to the small mountain life for a time again.
 Not so easily, we relocated Root Design from a downtown Austin studio on 6th street to a downtown Pagosa, riverside barn next door to a park and right beside the blue Victorian we, again, call home.
 Together, we are redesigning parts of this little house as well as redesigning parts of how we do life.
-Our transplanted Root Design Company is currently working on collaborative projects in Texas, Colorado, the Jackson Hole area, and anywhere else fun.
+Our transplanted Root Design Company is currently working on collaborative projects in Texas, Colorado, and anywhere else fun.
 If you want to learn more or have a design project on your horizon, check more out here.